dask/dask/docs/source/develop.rst

 Install
 ~~~~~~~

-First, make sure you are in the top level of your cloned Dask repository.
+From the top level of your cloned Dask repository you can install a

-To build the library you can install the necessary requirements using
+local version of Dask, along with all necessary dependencies, using
 pip or conda_

 .. _conda: https://conda.io/